Content-Addressable aRchives (CAR)

 - Accept a byte stream bytes that is consumed with every step that reads from it.

-- Run the steps to parse a CAR header with bytes to obtain version and roots.
+- Run the steps to parse a CAR header with bytes to obtain metadata.

 -